Spaceman1701/Cutter/README.md

    /**
    * onSkip() is called when the intercepted method is skipped.
-   * tgus allows a default behavior to be defined.
+   * this allows a default behavior to be defined.
    */
     @Override
     public Object onSkip() {